wasny0ps/Network-Notes/0x7 - Static & Default Routing/README.md

 Default routes are useful when dealing with a network with a single exit point.
 It is also useful when a bulk of destination networks have to be routed to a single next-hop device.
 When adding a default route, you should ensure that the next-hop device can route the packet further, or else the next hop device will drop the packet.
 Another point to remember is that when a more specific route to a destination exists in the routing table, the router will use that route and not the default route.
 The only time the router will use the default route is when a specific route does not exist.

-## Dynamic Routing

-Dynamic routing is when protocols, called routing protocols, are used to build the routing tables across the network.
-Using a routing protocol is easier than static routing and default routing, but it is more expensive in terms of CPU and bandwidth usage.
-Every routing protocol defines its own rules for communication between routers and selecting the best route.

 **_by wasny0ps_**